 What Vegetables to Harvest in September

 If you’ve been growing potatoes – like us in our potato grow bags – then the main crop of potatoes should be ready now.
 Be sure to take all the tubers out.
 We like to sieve any compost or soil before reusing it in bags and containers, to make sure that anything that we don’t want is removed.
+Our full in-depth guide on how to grow potatoes in bags is here.

 If you’ve sowed onions in the Spring then these will be ready now.
 Other vegetables that are likely to be ready to harvest in September are